bendavieshe3/draw-things-tool/README.md

 *DrawThingsTools* is a command-line interface (CLI) tool for generating images using the Draw Things API.
 It allows users to configure and generate images based on various prompts and configurations.

+[Draw Things](https://drawthings.ai) is an amazing, easy and free AI art generation tool allowing lay people like myself to explore art generation, previously excluded by our lack of talent :).

 The **use case** the tool seeks to satisfy is the exploration and mining of prompt and configuration combinations to:
 - *Create knowledge* around the effects of prompt design and generation settings
 - *Enable experimentation* at enhanced scale to find individual unique and valuable art outcomes.

-A special thanks goes to the [Drawing Things](https://drawthings.ai) team.
+A special thanks goes to the [Draw Things](https://drawthings.ai) team.
 If you have a Mac or IOS device, try it out, and [join the welcoming community](https://discord.gg/5gcBeGU58f) on Discord.

 ## Table of Contents